Infineon/mtb-example-wlan-offloads/README.md

 ## Software setup

-Install a terminal emulator if you do not have one.
+Install a terminal emulator if you don't have one.
 Instructions in this document use [Tera Term](https://ttssh2.osdn.jp/index.html.en).

 Install a Python interpreter if you do not have one.
 This code example is tested with [Python 3.7.7](https://www.python.org/downloads/release/python-377/).